akovanev/kovanev.github.io/_posts/2020-08-31-Calculated-properties-with-data-generator.md

 ---
 layout: post
 title: Calculated Properties with Data Generator
+category: blogs
+tag: Data Generator
 ---

 In the previous posts about <a href="/2020/08/26/Data-generator">Data Generator</a> and <a href="/2020/08/27/Custom-data-generator">Custom Data Generator</a> I described a couple of simple scenarios for random test data generation.